Biden Vows to Address ‘Institutional Racism’ in First 100 Days as President

 If elected, he promised to “deal with institutional racism” and set up a police oversight body in his first 100 days in office.

-His low-key, high-touch approach marked a sharp contrast to that of Trump in recent days, who has made little effort to unify the country.
-The Republican president was scheduled to speak to governors and law enforcement officials on Monday, but he spent much of the weekend using Twitter as a bullhorn to urge “law and order” and tougher action by police against protesters around the country.
-He warned Friday that, “when the looting starts, the shooting starts.”

-Trump also lashed out at Biden Monday, tweeting that “Sleepy Joe Biden’s people are so Radical Left that they are working to get the Anarchists out of jail, and probably more.”
+Biden's low-key, high-touch approach marked a sharp contrast to that of President Donald Trump, who has made little effort to unify the country.
+The Republican president slammed governors as “weak” during a video teleconference Monday and demanded tougher crackdowns on protesters.
+Trump also lashed out at Biden on Twitter, writing that “Sleepy Joe Biden’s people are so Radical Left that they are working to get the Anarchists out of jail, and probably more.”

-In the early moments of Monday's gathering at the Bethel AME church in Biden's hometown of Wilmington, the former vice president listened quietly and took notes in a spiral notebook.
-All of the attendees, including Biden, wore face masks.

-“The vice president came to hear from us.
-This is a homeboy,” said Pastor Sylvester Beaman, before Biden and those present bowed their heads in prayer.

-Biden's softer approach may foreshadow how the presumptive Democratic nominee presents himself in the five months before the presidential election, emphasizing calm and competence as a contrast to a mercurial president.
-It is an approach that carries the risk of being drowned out by the much louder, more persistent voice of Trump.
+Biden's softer approach may foreshadow how he presents himself in the five months before the presidential election, emphasizing calm and competence as a contrast to a mercurial president.
+It is an approach that carries the risk of being drowned out by Trump's much louder voice.

 “He’s not in office, and he certainly does not have the megaphone like the person currently occupying the White House does, but I do think our people are looking for someone who can make them feel better during these extremely tough times,” said Rep. Val Demings of Florida, whom Biden is considering as a running mate.
 “America just needs to be reassured that there’s someone who’s understanding, someone who’s willing to say, ‘Yes, we do have some issues,’ and someone who’s willing to address it.”